Heterogeneity-robust granular instruments: General model and main results

-The estimator is robust in the sense that it accommodates spillover coefficient heterogeneity, unknown shock variances, and equal unit sizes.
-For cases in which the researcher is, a priori, certain of homogeneous responses $\phi_i = \phi$, the RGIV moment vector can accommodate this parameter restriction by restricting the elements of parameter vector $\boldsymbol{ \phi} = [\phi_1,...,\phi_n]'$ to be homogeneous across units.
-Moreover, the assumption of parameter homogeneity is formally testable, as discussed in Section \ref{sec:testing}.
+The RGIV estimator is robust in that the estimator allows for unit-specific spillover coefficient heterogeneity while also allowing for unknown shock variances and equal unit sizes.
+When the researcher is \textit{a priori} certain of homogeneous spillover coefficients $\phi_i = \phi$, the RGIV moment vector can accommodate this parameter restriction by restricting the elements of parameter vector $\boldsymbol{ \phi}$ to be homogeneous across units yielding possible gains in efficiency.
+The assumption of parameter homogeneity is also testable as will be discussed in Section \ref{sec:testing}.

 \begin{lemma}[Identification] Impose Assumption \ref{ass:general}.
 For $g_0(\boldsymbol{ \phi}) = \EE[g(\V{r}, \boldsymbol{ \phi})]$, $g_0(\boldsymbol{ \phi}_0)= 0$ for the true parameter $\boldsymbol{\phi}_0$ and $g_0(\widetilde{\boldsymbol{ \phi}}) \neq 0$ for $\widetilde{\boldsymbol{ \phi}} \in \boldsymbol{\Phi}$ such that $\widetilde{\boldsymbol{ \phi}} \neq \boldsymbol{ \phi}_0$. \end{lemma} \begin{proof} See Appendix \ref{lemma:gmm_id_proof}. \end{proof}